Strongly polynomial algorithm for a class of minimum-cost flow problems with separable convex objectives

 In the {\sl linear Fisher market model}, we are given a set $B$ of buyers and a set $G$ of goods.
 Buyer $i$ has a budget $m_i$, and there is one divisible unit of each good to be sold.
 For each buyer $i\in B$ and good $j\in G$, $U_{ij}\ge 0$ is the utility accrued by buyer $i$ for one unit of good $j$.
 Let $n=|B|+|G|$; let $E$ be the set of pairs $(i,j)$ with $U_{ij}>0$ and let $m=|E|$.
 We assume that there is at least one edge in $E$ incident to every buyer and to every good.

-An equilibrium solution consist of prices $p_i$ on the goods and an allocation $x_{ij}$, so that {\em (i)} all goods are sold, {\em (ii)} all money of the buyers is spent, and {\em (iii)} each buyer $i$ buys a best bundle of goods, that is, goods $j$ maximizing $U_{ij}/p_j$.
+An equilibrium solution consist of prices $p_j$ of the goods and allocations $x_{ij}$, so that {\em (i)} all goods are sold, {\em (ii)} all money of the buyers is spent, and {\em (iii)} each buyer $i$ buys a best bundle of goods, that is, goods $j$ maximizing $U_{ij}/p_j$.